gciteli-ustravel/website-content-scan/IT-Review-Memo.md

 Key points:

 - It reads only public website sitemap files.
-- It does not require website admin credentials.
+- It does not require U.S. Travel website admin credentials.
 - It does not access private website content.
 - It writes to SmartSheet through the SmartSheet API.
 - The SmartSheet API token is not stored in code.
 - SmartSheet credentials are stored in GitHub Actions secrets.
-- Access to the repository controls who can manage the workflow and view or update the automation.
+- Access to the GitHub repository controls who can manage the workflow and view or update the automation.

 This means the tool primarily acts as a bridge between public website sitemap data and an internal SmartSheet used for operational tracking.